 Indeed, technological advancements in the car industry need time.
 Just consider what it took to get here.
 Safety development in the automotive industry has come a long way since the 1950s when carmakers first started focusing on safety.
 That’s when they began setting safety targets, analyzing data, and designing ways to prevent accidents and injuries.
 They even formed teams to investigate crashes and understand how injuries happened.

 Volvo’s Accident Research Team was one such team, and they were pretty good at it, too (and still are!).
 Using crash test dummies, they developed new safety features like seat belts and airbags that were later incorporated into new car models.
-It was slow progress, though, since hardware changes couldn’t be implemented until the next model came out.
+It was slow progress since hardware changes couldn’t be implemented until the next model came out.
 This meant that cars stayed pretty much the same, performance-wise, until they were retired.

 Recently (relatively speaking), new active safety technologies like Advanced Driver Assistance Systems (ADAS) have emerged to provide various safety and convenience features in modern vehicles.
-These systems use sensors, cameras, and other devices to help drivers avoid accidents, improve the driving experience and reduce the overall stress of driving.
+These systems use sensors, cameras, and other devices to help drivers avoid accidents, improve the driving experience, and reduce the overall stress of driving.
 Importantly, they have proven highly effective in reducing severe injuries and fatal accidents.

 As this tech advances and becomes more widely available, it’s expected to save many lives.
 That’s fantastic progress.